-Surface deposits within the majority of subject site, as shown on Plate 4 Site Vicinity Geologic Map and Plate 5 Site Vicinity 30' X 60' Geologic Map, are mapped as Eocene, Paleocene and Upper Cretaceous(?)
+The surficial deposits within the subject site are shown on Plate 4 Site Vicinity Geologic Map and Plate 5 Site Vicinity 30x60 Geologic Map.
+On Plate 4, the geology within the subject site is mapped as Eocene, Paleocene and Upper Cretaceous(?)
 Wasatch and Evanston(?)
-Formations, Undivided (Twe) bedrock and is described as unconsolidated pale-reddish-brown Precambrian quartzite pebble, cobble and boulder conglomerate with a matrix of sand and silt (Coogan and King, 2010; Sorensen and Crittenden, 1979).
-Overlying the bedrock deposit described above and along the southwestern and northeastern property boundaries of the subject site, a Holocene age Landslide and colluvial deposits, undivided (Qmc) is mapped by Coogan and King, 2010 as shown on Plate 5 Site Vicinity 30' X 60' Geologic Map.
-Sorensen and Crittenden, 1979 map a Holocene age colluvium, slopewash and landslide deposit, undivided (Qcs-Qls) within the northwest and southwest corners of the subject site.
+Formations, Undivided (Twe) bedrock and is described as unconsolidated pale-reddish-brown Precambrian quartzite pebble, cobble and boulder conglomerate with a matrix of sand and silt (Sorensen and Crittenden, 1979 and Crittenden, 1972).
+Plate 5 also indicates that the subject site is underlain Eocene and upper Paleocene Wasatch Formation (Coogan and King, 2016).
+Coogan and King (2016) indicate a Holocene and upper and middle(?)
+Pleistocene age landslide deposit (Qms) located immediately south of the subject site.